-Imagine a currency from a faraway land, once purchased, a short period of time awaits you in order to yield a ROI above 100,000% allowing you to walk away from the investment arena and live the life you always dreamed of.
+Imagine a currency from a faraway land.
+Once purchased, a short period of time awaits in order to yield an ROI above 100,000%.
+Allowing you to walk away from the investment arena and live the life you always dreamed of.

 First of all, Iraq has potential!
 Bags of potential!
 8.6% annual GDP change in 2011, 8.4% in 2012, 10.2% in 2013 and an expected report of similar figures for the next five years.

 While most of the global economies are in decline, Iraq clearly is not.

 So why are we seeing a reported 5 million investors buying up the Iraqi Dinar?
 Do they know something we do not?

 The crux of the deal is simple, it is said by those pumping the sales of the Dinar that the Iraqi Dinar is ridiculously undervalued and the only option is to complete a “revaluation” thus those who hold dinar now will someday in the not too distant future wake up to realize they have a substantial windfall of $100,000 for every $1 invested.

 Some of the dinar community expect less and some expect more